 What Your Favorite Hue Says About You and How to Use in Your Space

 Did you know that your favorite color gives experts insight into your personality type?
-As an interior designer who’s worked on over 1300 project, I can usually get an immediate sense of someone’s personal style by looking at their outfit or by walking through their home.
+As an interior designer who’s worked on over 1300 projects, I can usually get an immediate sense of someone’s personal style by looking at their outfit or by walking through their home.

 Everyone experiences color in different ways.
 So, as we progress through life, we each end up with our own unique color story based on our experiences.
 Lea Eiseman, the world’s leading color expert and a regular guest on my former design show Living Large, shared why that’s true in one of her renowned color books, “…much of color knowledge is based on instinctive responses, cultural conditioning, and those aspects of color that we seem to absorb without much conscious thought.”